akarlinsky/akarlinsky.github.io/_pages/about.md

 -   Leffler, C. T., Lykins V, J. D., Das, S., Yang, E., & Konda, S. (2022).
 [Preliminary Analysis of Excess Mortality in India During the COVID-19 Pandemic](https://doi.org/10.4269/ajtmh.21-0864). *The American Journal of Tropical Medicine and Hygiene* 106(5), 1507-1510.

 -   Campbell, H., & Gustafson, P. (2021).
 [Inferring the COVID-19 infection fatality rate in the community-dwelling population: A simple Bayesian evidence synthesis of seroprevalence study data and imprecise mortality data](https://doi.org/10.1017/S0950268821002405). *Epidemiology and Infection*, 149, E243.

+# Reviewer

+List (in alphabetical order) of journals that I have peer-reviewed manuscripts for:

+Economic Quarterly, European Journal of Epidemiology, Health Security, International Journal of Epidemiology, Journal of Epidemiology and Global Health, Journal of the Royal Statistical Society: Series A, Nature Medicine, PLOS-ONE, Preventive Medicine Reports, Science Advances, Scientific Reports.